w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students what descriptions, captions, transcripts, and sign language mean.
+Assess how students define alternatives to multimedia content.
-* Short Answer Questions &mdash; Give students pieces of multimedia content and ask them where they would place their corresponding alternatives.
-Assess students' understanding of the requirements for alternatives to multimedia content.
+* Practical &mdash; Give students pieces of multimedia content and ask them to define the user experiences for the alternatives of those contents.
+Assess how students define placement, interactions, and methods to turn the alternatives on and off.

 {% include excol.html type="end" %}